Years ago, scientists took a soil sample from deep below the ice in Antarctica and found something: brown patch.

 If your lawn is wet going into the evening, the moisture can encourage the growth of the brown patch fungi.
 In addition, this disease can be more severe in areas which have restricted air movement, such as between houses, fences, or plants.

-How to Prevent Brown Patch
+How to Prevent Brown Patch In Your Lawn

 As previously stated, this particular turf disease will be most successful if your lawn is wet going into the evening and night.
 To prevent brown patch water your lawn in the early morning, preferably between 3:00am - 8:00am.